How to Start a Corporation in Arizona

 File an Arizona Corporate Annual Report

 You must file an Annual Report with the Arizona Corporation Commission.
-This is done online on the state’s eCorp website.
+This is done online on the state’s eCorp website for a filing fee of $45.
 You will need to create an account to access the online services.
 Once logged in, click “Submit Corporation Annual Filing” after clicking on “Online Services” at the top of the page.

 Corporate Dissolution & Arizona Good Standing